zeak469/react-flask-flash-card-builder/README.md

 ![](React_App_Using_Flask_And_Rust.gif)

 # Lessons learned
 Cannot use wasm for this application.
-I attempting to integrate rust in with wasm_bindgen.
+I attempted to integrate rust in with wasm_bindgen.
 File operations in wasm in rust are not supported.
 Attempting to do so will raise the error, “operation not supported.”
-Therefore, the next best step is to use the executable.
+Therefore, the next best step was to use flask!

 React hooks are cool!